Which city is cheaper, Istanbul or Amman?

 Some specific costs for nightlife related activities in Istanbul:

 The summer brings many poeple to Amman as well as Istanbul.
-Amman attracts visitors year-round for its warm weather and tropical climate.
+Amman attracts visitors year-round for its warm weather and sunny climate.
 Also, most visitors come to Istanbul for the city activities and the family-friendly experiences during these months.

 The sun comes out a lot this time of the year in Istanbul.
 People are often attracted to the plentiful sunshine in Amman this time of the year.
 In the summer, Amman often gets more sunshine than Istanbul.
 Amman gets 364 hours of sunny skies this time of year, while Istanbul receives 333 hours of full sun.